Solutions in the (1/2,0)+(0,1/2) Representation of the Lorentz Group: Negative Energies in the Dirac Equation.

-which, thus, naturally lead to the Ziino-Barut scheme of massive chiral fields, Ref.~\cite{BarutZiino}.
+This naturally leads to the Ziino-Barut scheme of massive chiral fields, Ref.~\cite{BarutZiino}.
+See, however, the recent paper~\cite{DVO2018} which deals with the problems of the Majorana field operator.

 Finally, I would like to mention that, in general, in the Weyl basis the $\gamma-$ matrices are {\it not} Hermitian, $\gamma^{\mu^\dagger} =\gamma^0 \gamma^\mu \gamma^0$.
 So, $\gamma^{i^\dagger}= -\gamma^i$, $i=1,2,3$, the pseudo-Hermitian matrix.
 The energy-momentum operator $i\partial_\mu$ is obviously Hermitian.
 So, the question, if the eigenvalues of the Dirac operator $i\gamma^\mu \partial_\mu$ (the mass, in fact) would be always real?
 The question of the complete system of the eigenvectors of the {\it non-}Hermitian operator deserve careful consideration~\cite{Ilyin}.
-Bogoliubov and Shirkov~\cite[p.55-56]{Bogoliubov} used the scheme to construct the complete set of solutions of the relativistic equations, fixing the sign of $p_0=+E_p$.

 The main points of this Section are: there are ``negative-energy solutions" in that is previously considered as ``positive-energy solutions" of relativistic wave equations, and vice versa.
 Their explicit forms have been presented in the case of spin-1/2.
-Next, the relations to the previous works have been found.
+Next, relations to previous works have been found.
 For instance, the doubling of the Fock space and the corresponding solutions of the Dirac equation obtained additional mathematical bases.
 Similar conclusion can be deduced for the higher-spin equations.

-\section{Non-commutativity in the Dirac equation}
+\section{Non-commutativity in the Dirac equation.}

 The non-commutativity~\cite{snyder,amelino} manifests interesting peculiarities in the Dirac case.
 We analized Sakurai-van der Waerden method of derivations of the Dirac (and higher-spins too) equation~\cite{Dvoh}.
 We can start from